Annual Meeting Awards

-This lecture recognizes Josef Warkany’s contributions to the Society for Birth Defects Research and Prevention.
+This lecture recognizes Josef Warkany’s contributions to BDRP.
 Dr. Warkany was the first person to demonstrate that exposures to environmental chemicals are responsible for production of congenital malformation.
 His early studies culminated in the formulation of the scientific principles of teratology.
 This award recognizes a scientist who has significantly contributed to the field of teratology over his/her career.
 This year’s lecture will be presented during the virtual annual meeting by Linda S. Birnbaum, Scientist Emeritus and Former Director, National Institute of Environmental Health Sciences and National Toxicology Program.

 Narsingh Agnish Fellowship

 This award recognizes Narsingh Agnish’s contributions to the Society for Birth Defects Research and Prevention, particularly the implementation of the Education Courses.
 The Narsingh Agnish Fellowship is awarded to a long-standing member of the Society for Birth Defects Research and Prevention who has made a major contribution to education in the field of teratology or a related discipline.
-This year’s recipient is Barbara Hales, McGill University, whose recorded presentation will take place on Monday, June 24 at 2:00 pm.
+This year’s recipient is Elaine M. Faustman, University of Washington, will make a presentation during the virtual annual meeting.

 Robert L. Brent Lecture

 This lecture recognizes Robert L. Brent’s contributions to the Society for Birth Defects Research and Prevention and particularly for the implementation of the “Teratogen Update.”
 The purpose of the Robert L. Brent Lecture is to facilitate the discussion of new and old teratogens during the Annual Meeting.
-This year’s Robert L. Brent Lecture will be presented by Cheryl Maslen, Oregon Health Sciences University, on Tuesday, June 25 at 8:00 am.
+This year’s Robert L. Brent Lecture will be presented during the virtual annual meeting by Karen W. Gripp, A.I. duPont Hospital for Children/Nemours .

 Edward W. Carney Distinguished Service Award

 This award honors Edward W. Carney, Past President of the Society for Birth Defects Research and Prevention, for his exemplary dedication and service to the Society and the field of teratology.
-This year’s Edward W. Carney Distinguished Service Award recipient is Thomas B. Knudsen, US Environmental Protection Agency.
-Dr. Knudsen’s commitment to the Society for Birth Defects Research and Prevention and leadership in shaping its future, participation in Strategic Planning Sessions, mentorship of trainees, service on committees, expert panels, and peer review groups, and leadership for FutureTox are all testaments to his many contributions to service and leadership in the field of birth defects research.
-Coupled with his exemplary publication record, and numerous scientific achievement awards, Dr. Knudsen has established an outstanding national and international reputation that is highly respected by investigators, educators, students, postdoctoral fellows, and others in the field.
+This year’s Edward W. Carney Distinguished Service Award recipient is Alan M. Hoberman, Charles River.
+Dr. Hoberman’s commitment to the Society for Birth Defects Research and Prevention and leadership in shaping its future, participation in Strategic Planning Sessions, mentorship of trainees, service on committees, expert panels, and planning for the Practical Reproductive and Developmental Toxicology training course are all testaments to are all testaments to his many contributions to service and leadership in the field of birth defects research.
+Coupled with his exemplary publication record, and numerous scientific achievement awards.
+Dr. Hoberman has established an outstanding national and international reputation that is highly respected by investigators, educators, students, postdoctoral fellows, and others in the field.
 Through these and numerous other contributions, he has left an indelible mark on the Society for Birth Defects Research and Prevention and on the field of birth defects research at large.
-This award will be presented at the Annual Meeting Awards Presentation and Business Meeting on Wednesday, June 26.